 - File weekly certifications on UI.ok.gov for every week you are unemployed.
 Weekly claims are necessary to receive benefits.
 Weeks run Sunday to Saturday, so you must file Sunday or later for the previous week.

 Your benefits will paid to you on an Unemployment Insurance debit card.
 The card will be issued to you at the time your first eligible week processes; although, keep in mind your first week is your waiting period and no benefits will be paid that week.
 It may take 1-2 weeks to receive your card.
 Do not throw the debit card away, as you will need it to retrieve funds or set up a bank transfer to put the funds in your personal bank.

 If you have received unemployment benefits in the past three (3) years, you will have to use your existing card or request a new one.

 For more information on your debit card visit www.goprogram.com.

 Sign up here to be notified about upcoming OESC Career Fairs and other news.

 Report & Prevent Fraud

-Scammers are taking advantage of the COVID-19 pandemic at an unprecedented level.
-If you suspect fraud or if you receive a debit card, a letter with claim information, or any indication that someone may have fraudulently filed a claim in your name, please complete our online fraud form.
+If you suspect fraudulent actions have been done in your name or if you receive a debit card, a letter with claim information, or any indication that someone may have fraudulently filed a claim in your name, please complete our online fraud form.
 If you are still working, you should contact the personnel department at your place of employment.